alisadeghiaghili/ShecanDNSSetter/readme.md

 To use the DNS Changer application, follow these steps:

-1. Ensure you have Python and the required dependencies installed on your system.
-2. Download the executable file from the following link: [Download DNS Changer Executable](https://1drv.ms/u/s!AnH4b9D3BGzohPtazA70_0jPpqOBbA?e=2jyX1r)
+1. Download the executable file from the following link: [Download DNS Changer Executable](https://1drv.ms/u/s!AnH4b9D3BGzohPtazA70_0jPpqOBbA?e=2jyX1r)
-3. Run the application as an administrator.
+2. Run the application as an administrator.

 ## Features